hyeshik/tailseeker/README.md

     * [GSNAP](http://research-pub.gene.com/gmap/)

-The toolchains and generic command line utilities can be installed if you're managing a Ubuntu box:
+The toolchains and generic command line utilities can be installed if you're an administrator on a Debian or Ubuntu system:

     sudo apt install whiptail pkg-config gcc wget make